 7. Contacting Us

-The best place to ask a general question or to get in contact with admins would be Open Thread posts (see section 6).
-Or if you are an author try the team chat.
+The best place to ask a general question or to get in contact with admins would be Open Thread posts (section 6).

 The Hackerspace active author list is changing as people have more or less time as real life intervenes with this silly place.
 We do keep a list outside of kinja for email contact between admins.
 The easiest and recommended way to find a user is by commenting on one of their posts or replying to one of their comments.
 That comment would always go to their kinja inbox and they would presumably see it.
 If that doesn’t work, you can reach our active admins via twitter (same usernames as kinja).

 Our admins are:

 If you need to speak to us privately, ask for a method to do so in the comments.

 8. Following and the Dreaded Grey Zone